ESLGaming/aiur/README.md

 aiur
 ====

-Replay parser and analyzer for StarCraft 2, using the s2protocol released by Blizzard
+Replay parser and analyser for Blizzard Replays, using the s2protocol and heroprotocol released by Blizzard

 # License